jmarlow4/mastering-angular-p1-typescript/07_enums/README.md

 ```
 * If computing requirements are tight and you really need a performance boost, use a "const enum"

-* "const enums" cut out the object "middle man" and are just a plain arrays under the hood
+* "const enums" cut out the object "middle man" and are just a numbers under the hood
 ```
   const enum CharacterClasses {
     Fighter,